MarwinKreuzig/projektpraktikum_rel_gpu/README.md

 RELeARN (REwiring of LARge-scale Neural networks) is a project developed at Technische Universität Darmstadt under the supervision of [Prof. Dr. Felix Wolf](https://www.informatik.tu-darmstadt.de/parallel/parallel_programming/index.en.jsp).
 It allows fast simulations of structural plasticity as described by Markus Butz-Ostendorf and Arjen van Ooyen in *A Simple Rule for Dendritic Spine and Axonal Bouton Formation Can Account for Cortical Reorganization after Focal Retinal Lesions*.

 ## Installation
-Using the project required CMake, MPI and a C++ compiler capable of C++17.
+Using the project requires CMake and a C++ compiler capable of C++17.
+Optionally, you can use MPI and OpenMP to parallelize the computation.

 ## Organisation
-    In relearn/ is the simulation
-    In graph/ is the analyzer for the graph
+    The simulation is found in the subdirectory ./relearn/ In ./graph/ is a tool that analyzes the generated networks with respect to different graph metrics ./paper/ includes multiple publications which are relevant to the implemented algorithm and model

+## Dependencies
+    - Parsing the command line arguments is done with [CLI11](https://github.com/CLIUtils/CLI11)
+    - Logging is done with [spdlog](https://github.com/gabime/spdlog)
+    - Tests are written with [GoogleTest](https://github.com/google/googletest)